Primovisto/Velabri-Ltd/README.md

 The 'Why Choose Us' section is basically 3 columns, 1 right, 1 left and center image.
 The center image is designed to disappear on smaller devices such as tablet and phone.

 <h3>Work with Us Section</h3>

+Almost like a banner with call to action wording and button leading to our 'Get a Quote Page'

 <h3>Portfolio Section</h3>

+Images of previous projects in grayscale with change to full color on hover.

+4 columns in each row changes to 2 columns for smaller devices.

+<h3>Our Skills</h3>

+Images of Front-End Skills that are scaled and get larger on hover.
+Inspiration for this scale feature was gained from www.flowwebdesign.ie.

+<h3>Footer</h3>

+Wanted a simple footer that maintained the color scheme and provided information and links to different features of the site.

 <h3>Fonts</h3>